Prefabricated home: Panelized homes

-Modular Houses
+Modular houses

 Modular houses are built using a system that involves a sequential process in which modern techniques such as 3D digital modeling are now being used, which allows for pre-planning to make the process more efficient.

 This type of construction is typically up to 50% faster and requires up to 50% less materials than conventional or traditional construction.
 The size of the global modular construction market is expected to reach USD 271 billion by 2028.

 North America

 United States

 The total market share of non-site built single-family homes (modular and panelized) was at 3% of single-family completions in 2020, according to Census Bureau Survey of Construction data and NAHB analysis.
 This share is expected to rise moderately in 2021.

 Europe

-In the United Kingdom, more than 156,000 prefabricated homes were built between 1945 and 1948.

 In the 1940s French designer Jean Prouvé designed an aluminum prefabricated house, the Maison Tropicale, for use in Africa.

 After the World War II until 1948, Sell-Fertighaus GmbH built over 5,000 prefabricated houses in Germany for the occupying force of the United States.

 There is no pan-EU housing standard for this kind of home construction, and regulation is at the national level.
 EU directives that apply to housing construction and design do not directly affect the modular home sector.
 However, each modular home must comply with EU's Eurocodes and local building codes.